Mizuno Wave Catalyst 2 Review Facts

 Runners love the bright colors and patterns of the Mizuno line, and in particular, the Mizuno Wave Catalyst 2.
 The shoe comes in a few different color options.
 Blue and Clownfish, Green Gecko, Clownfish and Black, and Chinese Red and black are just a few of the vibrant color combinations offered in these shoes.
 Additionally, runners liked the slim look of the shoe and reported that they liked the way these shoes looked with non-athletic clothing like jeans.

 The outsole of the shoe is made using two types of durable rubber.
 The first is a carbon rubber that is the same material used on racing car tires and the second is Mizuno's own X10.
-Both of these rubbers protect the rest of the shoe from premature break down.
+Both of these rubbers protect the rest of the shoe from a premature break down.
 The U4ic midsole foam is also very durable.
 Although it is not as heavy of some other midsole foams used by Mizuno, runners reported that it held its shape even after excessive miles.
 Runners reported that these shoes did not break down as easily as other similar styles and designs.

 Runners with weaker ankles and knees